RossLabCSU/PLOS_ComputationalBiology_2024/README.md

-# Reproduction of Data in [Cascarina (2023)](add link when published)
+# Reproduction of Data in [Cascarina and Ross (2024)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011372)

 Important disclaimer: all code and resulting data have not yet been peer reviewed and are subject to change.

-This directory contains all necessary information and code to reproduce the data in [Cascarina (2023)](add link when published).
+This directory contains all necessary information and code to reproduce the data in [Cascarina and Ross (2024), PLOS Comput Biol](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011372).
 Below is a list of dependencies and associated version numbers used for testing and data analysis:

 | Package | Version |
 | ----------- | ----------- |